voxelearth/DynamicLoader/README.md

 > **To Do List**
 >
-> Players should be OP when they go to their personal Earths
->
-> View distance stuck at 6 and not 32 in personal worlds
->
 > Bug: Interacting with anything opens the Navigator
 >
 > Feel free to open a pull request patching any of these!